KidkArolis/tiny-atom/README.md

 * tiny api - easy to understand, easy to adapt
 * tiny size - 1KB
 * react and preact bindings included
+* react and preact debug mode for identifying re-renders
+* beautiful console logger
-* console logger and redux devtools integration
+* redux devtools integration

-**How is this different from redux?** The key difference is that action functions in tiny-atom can read and update the state and call other actions.
-Action functions are self contained units of business logic.
+**How is this different from redux?** The key differences are:

+* actions in tiny-atom can read and update the state and dispatch other actions.
+Actions are self contained units of business logic.
 This removes layers of boilerplate while preserving the benefits of redux like stores.
+* tiny-atom includes useful utilities to make it completely sufficient for building application of any size.

 ## Installation

-    $ npm install --save tiny-atom@beta
+    $ npm install tiny-atom

 ## Docs